iAM360

 • Resting heart rate

-A study published in Annals of Internal Medicine (Nedeltcheva et al., 2010) found that when individuals were calorie-restricted but sleep-deprived (5.5 hours vs. 8.5 hours):
+A sleep-restriction study from 2010 found that when individuals were calorie-restricted but sleep-deprived (5.5 hours vs. 8.5 hours):

 • Fat loss decreased by 55%